libhal-google/libhal/README.md

 ## Library file structure

-libembeddedhal attempts to keep the organization of source code simple and consistent in order to make including libraries easy to remember.
+libhal attempts to keep the organization of source code simple and consistent in order to make including libraries easy to remember.

 The file organization follows these rules:

 1. Only 2 layers deep, excluding the `internal/` directory.
 2. Non-hardware related utilities are placed at the root of the directory.
-3. Each interface has a directory at the root of the libembeddedhal directory.
+3. Each interface has a directory at the root of the libhal directory.
 4. Each interface directory will have an `interface.hpp` file.
-    - Example: `#include <libembeddedhal/adc/interface.hpp>`
+    - Example: `#include <libhal/adc/interface.hpp>`
-    - Example: `#include <libembeddedhal/dac/interface.hpp>`
+    - Example: `#include <libhal/dac/interface.hpp>`
 5. Any files associated/extending a particular interface will reside in that interfaces directory such as soft drivers or utilities.
 6. Any hardware/interface files that extend to multiple interfaces will be placed in one interface directories.
 The choice should be the directory that makes the most sense, but this can be very arbitrary.
-    - Example: `#include <libembeddedhal/input_pin/pin_resistor.hpp>`, this file
+    - Example: `#include <libhal/input_pin/pin_resistor.hpp>`, this file
       could be in `output_pin` or `interrupt_pin` but `input_pin` seems like the best choice but is effectively arbitrary.

 ```
-libembeddedhal/
+libhal/
 ├── config.hpp
 ├── <interface_1> (the name of an example interface)
 │   ├── interface.hpp (REQUIRED: the interface definition is found here)